thatsus/laravel-better-bind/README.md

 This can have some drawbacks.

  * `App::bind` is verbose in Laravel.
- * `App::bind` doesn't test that the objects are instantiated with the right parameters.
+ * `App::bind` doesn't test that an object is instantiated with the right parameters.

 BetterBind provides a syntactically friendly mechanism to verify that constructor parameters match your target class.